Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 Miniature Border Collies are loving dogs who like interaction with humans.
 A family with older children is ideal, but if you have small children, it’s not a good option.

-They will try to herd the children, which will probably frighten them.
-The children will probably scream and run away, bringing out the dogs’ herding instinct.
+They will try and herd the children which will probably frighten them.
+The children will probably scream and run away which will bring out the herding instinct in the dogs.

-They will chase the children; if they don’t agree to be herded, the dogs may nip them.
+They will chase the children and if they don’t agree to be herded, the dogs may nip them.

-As I have said, these dogs have masses of energy, so they need a family with plenty of time to spend with them.
-They need a lot of attention, lots of walks, and plenty of playtime.
+As I have said these dogs have masses of energy, so they need a family that has plenty of time to spend with them.
+They need a lot of attention, lots of walks and plenty of playtime.

 How Much do Miniature Border Collies Cost?

 A border collieThe average cost of a Miniature Border Collie is $600.
-However, if you are getting a dog with a superior pedigree, you can pay between $1,300 and $4,500.
+However, if you are getting a dog with a superior pedigree you could be paying anything between $1,300 and $4,500.

 Make sure that you check out the breeder before you commit to buy.
 There are breeders out there that are only interested in making a profit and not in the welfare of the dogs.